 (ideal for a quick lunch and also has a soft play

 The Plough, The Bottom, Finstock OX7 2BY

 (a lovely traditional thatched 18th century pub offering local ales and a seasonal menu.
+The welcome here is second to none!
 Dog friendly.)

 The Lamb Inn, Steep Hill, Leafield Road, Crawley OX29 9TP

 (another quintessentail 18th century Oxfordshire pub with an outdoor pizza oven and beer garden for those sunny evenings!
+Roaring fire in the winter months – what more could you want.
 Dog friendly.)

 The Bird in Hand, Whiteoak Green, Witney OX29 9XP

 (a beautiful 17th century inn with lots of period charm.
 They do a lovely steak and have a great selection of wines to choose from.
 Definitely worth dropping in!)

 The Hand and Shears, Church Hanborough, Witney OX29 8AB

 (a traditional village inn dating back to the 17th century serving delicious home-cooked and locally sourced food.
 Very handy for stopping off after a trip to Blenheim Palace.
 One of our favourite places to eat!
 Dog friendly.)